soos3d/movement-aa-connect/README.md

 };
 ```

-For users utilizing an EIP1193 provider such as `ethers.js`, you'll need to leverage the Particle AA SDK.
+For users using an EIP1193 provider such as `ethers.js`, you'll need to leverage the Particle AA SDK.
 Install it with the following command:

 ```sh
 yarn add @particle-network/aa